artem-ii/juselius22/behavioral-clustering/README.md

 In the proposal that's a good idea to emphasize the need for BIOBANK acsess as it has behavioral data as well together with wider BMI range.

 ###### To-do:
-1. Try a simpler clustering
+1. Try simpler clustering (e.g. simple Gaussian Mixture)
 2. Split data and cluster only overweight (quite few for clustering?)

 ##### Cluster description/feature importance step (Logistic Regression)